Parametric study on the water impacting of a free-falling symmetric wedge based on the extended von Karman's momentum theory: Methodology and Computational Setup

 The volume of fraction is governed by the following equation:

 The effective value $\varphi_\mathrm{m}$ of any physical properties, such as density, viscosity, etc., of the mixture of water and air in the transport equations is determined by:

-To accurately capture the dynamic behavior as well as the load generated by the water-entry process, the motion of the body in response to the fluid forces and moments at the surface is determined via a six degree-of-freedom (6DOF) model.
+To accurately capture the dynamic behavior and the load generated by the water-entry process, the motion of the body caused by the fluid forces and moments at the surface is determined via a six degree-of-freedom (6DOF) model.
 The 6DOF model solves the equations for the rotation and translation of the center of mass of the object.
 The equation for the translation is formulated in the global inertial coordinate system:

 and the rotation of the object is solved in the body local coordinate system by: